-A big part of this popularity has been driven over the years by The Football Association, one of the oldest governing bodies in the industry.

-The FA was the first governing body to promote football all over the world.
+A big part of this popularity has been driven over the years by The Football Association; the first governing body to promote the game all over the world.

 This has helped with awareness, participation and the general popularity of the sport.
 It’s watched by millions, played by millions and it’ll no doubt stay like that for a long time.